-AlzeCure plans to have two of the company’s drug candidates in clinical trials during 2020.
-A diversified portfolio of drug candidates paves the way for other indications, such as cognitive disorders associated with traumatic brain injury, sleep apnea and Parkinson’s disease, as well as for severe pain in conditions such as neuropathy and osteoarthritis.
+of drug candidates paves the way for other indications, such as cognitive disorders associated with traumatic brain injury, sleep apnea and Parkinson’s disease, as well as for severe pain in conditions such as neuropathy and osteoarthritis.

 AlzeCure Pharma’s Pipeline